fabioz/Pydev/plugins/com.python.pydev.docs/homepage/vscode.rst

 .. _Download: download.html

-For detail on installing it and getting it running, see: `Download`_
+For details on installing and getting it running, see: `Download`_

 Customizations
 ----------------